wcfrobert/wthisj/README.md

 $$v_u = \frac{V_u}{b_o d} \pm \frac{\gamma_v M_{sc} c}{J_c}$$

-Please note that although there is a $\pm$ sign for the second term, unbalanced moment is not always symmetrical where both negative and positive magnitudes are possible.
+Please note that although there is a $\pm$ sign for the second term, it is not always the case that both positive and negative unbalanced moments are possible.
 For example, an edge column will always have unbalanced moment directed on one-side.

 <p align="center"><img src="./doc/theory7.png" width="100%"></p>